 Now that we are able to access FTP as a client we might also want to simulate the server side.
 Therefore Citrus offers a server component that is listening on a port for incoming FTP connections.
 The server has a default home directory on the local file system specified.
 But you can also define home directories per user.
 For now let us have a look at the server configuration component:

 '''

 <citrus-ftp:server id="ftpServer">

-port="22222"
+port="2222"

 auto-start="true"

+auto-handle-commands="MKD,PORT,TYPE"

 user-manager-properties="classpath:ftp.server.properties"/>

 '''